Full disclosure: I love journaling.

 So … grab a journal or a notebook, definitely your favorite writing pen, find a charming outdoor place to sit and let’s spend some time reflecting on these inspiring questions.

-4 Prompts for Self-Reflection that will Infuse your Life with the Rich Energy of Spring
+4 Questions to Fuel your Life with the Rich Energy of Spring

 1) New growth often occurs after some kind of change or transformation.
 What transitions occurred for you over the winter and into the early weeks of spring?

 2) What new things are sprouting to life in your world this spring?
 Are there things you were dreaming and planning through the winter months that are now showing signs of life around you?

 3) Spring is, of course, a time for planting in the garden.
 It is also an excellent time to plant new seeds in your own life.
 What intentions would you like to plant for the weeks & months to come?
 What would you like to see grow & flourish for you this summer?